G-Research/github-terraformer/README.md

 # 📦 Github terraformer

 This repository automates the management of GitHub repositories within your GitHub organization using Terraform Cloud and GitHub Actions.
 It supports both the **import of existing repositories** and the **provisioning of new repositories**, ensuring GitHub configuration is reproducible, auditable, and version-controlled.
-This repository contains reusable workflows that act as an API that you should use in your repository (akka config repo) that should contain configuration files of repositories of your organization.
+This repository contains reusable workflows that act as an API that you should use in your repository (aka config repo) that should contain configuration files of repositories of your organization.
 Config repo is a repository that contains yaml configuration files for each repository in your organization, and should be excluded from Terraform management.

 ## 🆕 Creating New Repositories